joshuacjx/Sudoku-Solver/README.md

 This is a simple Python script that is able to solve any partially-filled Sudoku input instantly.

 ## Usage Instructions
+Go to the 'Releases' section and download the .zip file corresponding to your OS.
+Unzip the file and double-click on the executable `Sudoku Solver V1` to run it.
+For MacOS users, your computer might not allow you to run the executable due to security reasons.
+If this happens, go to `System Preferences > Security & Privacy > Open Anyway` to allow your computer to open the app.

-Clone this repository in your Desktop.
+Alternatively, clone this repository in your Desktop.
 Next, run `python gui.py` in your Command Line.

 ## GUI
 The Graphic User Interface (GUI) is made using the Python Tkinter library.
 Its source code is found in the module `gui.py`.